VictorMattV/trybewallet_project/README.md

 - HTML;
 - CSS;

-# How to run the project
+# How to run this project

 - Clone the repository;
 - Navigate to the folder and install the dependencies with `npm install`;